SakshiShreya/SakshiShreya/README.md

 ## Hi there 👋

-I am a Frontend web developer in BookMyShow trying to transition to full stack developer.
+I am a MERN stack developer in BookMyShow.

 Other than office work I usually prefer doing something which can help me learn something new everyday.

-That something may be **doing a course, reading blogs, making side projects, teaching**, cooking, painting, singing, reading a novel...
+That something may be **doing a course, reading blogs, making side projects, mentoring/teaching**, cooking, painting, singing, reading a novel...

 You may find code related to the **bold topics** in this id.